bloomberg/phabricator-tools/CONTENTS.md

 The `abd` group is divided into packages like so:
 * `abdcmd` - implementation of Arcyd subcommands
 * `abdcmnt` - format and submit event-related comments to Differential reviews
-* `abdti` - high-level Arcyd implementation details
+* `abdi` - high-level Arcyd implementation details
 * `abdmail` - format and send event-related emails to people
 * `abdt` - shared types, conventions and tools